aleexam/rx_observable/README.md

 # rx_observable

-A lightweight, boilerplate-free reactive state management solution for Flutter.
+A lightweight, boilerplate-free reactive variables for Flutter.
+Can be used as standalone state management solution, or can be integrated in any other existing state management lib.

 Similar to LiveData, MobX, Cubit, RxDart, but without code generation or complex setup.
 Built on top of Flutter's `ChangeNotifier` and Dart's `StreamController`.

 ## Features